blynkkk/blynkkk.github.io/Troubleshooting.md

 1. Check that your hardware, wires, cables and power supply are good quality, not harmed or damaged, etc.
    Use high power USB cables and USB ports.
-2. Check your wiring using the examples (TCP/HTTP Client or similar) **provided with selected shield and hardware**.
-Once you have some understanding how to configure connection, it's much easier to use Blynk.
+2. Check your wiring using the examples (TCP/HTTP Client or similar) **provided with your shield and hardware**.
+   * Once you have some understanding how to configure connection, it's much easier to use Blynk.
 3. Try running command ```telnet blynk-cloud.com 8442``` from your PC, connected to the same network as your board.
    You should see something like ```Connected to blynk-cloud.com.```.
 4. Try running Blynk default examples for your platform **without modifications** to see if it is working.
-   * Read carefully the example comments and explanations
+   * Double-check that you have selected **the right example** for your connection type and board type.
+   * Our examples come with **comments and explanations**.
+Read them carefully.
    * Check that your token is valid (copied from the App and **doesn't contain spaces, etc.**)
    * If it doesn't work, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).
 5. Done!
 Add your modifications and functionality.
 Enjoy Blynk!